 The first approach would be to focus on the constitutional violation or conduct at issue, instead of the officer.
 Limiting the elimination of qualified immunity to just a subset of conduct like excessive force—instead of all conduct by a particular set of state actors—would allow law enforcement officers to have qualified immunity for other difficult decisions they have to make in the line of duty, such as decisions that may affect novel issues under the First and Second Amendments at protests and other gatherings.
 In so doing, it would also limit somewhat the potential liability state and local governments would assume through indemnification.

-At the same time, it would apply more broadly than the Justice in Policy Act to eliminate qualified immunity for any state actor that exercises excessive force.
+At the same time, it would apply more broadly than the Justice in Policing Act to eliminate qualified immunity for any state actor that exercises excessive force.
 That would seem more consistent with how absolute immunity works in the context of legislative and judicial actions, where the focus is not on the state actor’s title and position (legislator or judge), but instead on the state action at issue (the exercise of legislative or judicial functions).

 Here’s what that legislation could potentially look like: